iapnetwork/docs/whitepapers/technical-whitepaper.md

 The introduction of Turing complete programming languages on top of blockchain layers allows the blockchain to perform computation and store state<sup>[32](#32)</sup>.
 Mining nodes act as distributed servers that will execute a smart contract and perform operations as instructed.
 This opens the possibility of creating and executing distributed applications that are truly owned by the community.
 The IAP can interact with these blockchains at in any of its layers.

+Smart contract usability and security is being improved by standardised structures and adopting a modular approach, giving the potential of creating new functionality without actually coding, or creating smart contracts that have been already screened for security vulenerabilities.

 Notable implementations are [Ethereum](https://www.ethereum.org/), [EOS](https://eos.io/), [NEO](https://neo.org/), [NEM](https://nem.io/), [QTUM](https://qtum.org/).

 #### Scalability